-In the realm of solar power generation, III-V semiconductor-based solar cells are garnering global attention and are very essential to a country's scientific and economic development.
-Because of their direct band gap, high optical absorption coefficient, greater power conversion efficiency, and chemical stability, these materials and their compounds are mostly employed in solar cell technology.
-Here, a brief review of the development and application of III-V semiconductor thin film technology has been covered.
-On the other hand, the significant inventions and thin film solar cell designs from 2018 to 2023 have been reviewed.
-There is also discussion of many processes, tools, and preparation methods that were employed during this time to enhance the solar cells' efficiency and photoelectrical properties.
-We discussed the new issues related to flexible solar cells, Al-free solar cells, Ni and Bi-used solar cells, and hole selection solar cells.
-The photovoltaic parameters such as $V{OC}$ , $J{SC}$ , FF, and power conversion efficiency have been changed for prepared solar cells under various circumstances, highlighted.
+The III - V semiconductor based solar cell are catching worldwide attention in solar power generation and playing crucial role in nation's scientific and economical growth.
+These materials and its compounds are used mostly in the solar cell because of direct band gap, high optical absorption coefficient, higher conversion efficiency and chemical stability.
+A short reviewing the history of III - V semiconductor thin film technology in research and commercialization are discussed.
+On the other hand, the reviewing on important inventions and thin film solar cell designs from 2018 to 2023 are discussed.
+Various Processes, technologies and preparation method used in this duration to enhance the efficiency of solar cell are also discussed.
+The new concerns related to flexible solar cell, Al free solar cell, Ni and Bi used solar cell and hole selection solar cell are reviewed.
+How the photovoltaic parameters such as $V{OC}$ , $J{SC}$ , FF and power conversion efficiency are changed for prepared solar cell under different conditions are highlighted.

-Keywords: Thin film, Solar Cell, III-V thin film, GaAs.
+Keywords: Thin film, Solar Cell, III - V thin film.